isomerpages/govtech-stp/_student-pass-holder-lane/01a-requirements-and-process.md

 - *Accompanying family members must hold an ICA-issued pass (e.g. Long-Term Visit Pass) or be a short-term visitor to be eligible for entry application through the STPHL.
 Short-term visitors who are eligible for entry into Singapore will receive a Short-Term Visit Pass on arrival.
 For more information on the prevailing entry requirements, you may visit [here](https://www.ica.gov.sg/enter-depart/entry_requirements.)*

 The following groups should **not** apply for entry through the STPHL:
 - Foreign students and their family members holding MOM-issued passes (e.g. Dependent’s Pass) are not eligible for entry application through the STPHL.
-They should refer to the details on the application process under the [Work Pass Holder General Lane (WPHL)](/wphl/overview).
+They should refer to the application process for the [Work Pass Holder General Lane (WPHL)](/wphl/overview).
 - Immediate family members or relatives of Singapore Citizens (SC) or Singapore Permanent Residents (PR) should **not** apply for entry through the STPHL.
 They should apply via the [Familial Ties Lane](/scpr-familial-ties-lane/overview) instead.